nielskrijger/mysql/README.md

 ## query(...)

-Executes a query and automatically releases connection when done.
+Executes a query and automatically releases the connection when done.

 ```js
 import { QueryOptions } from '@nielskrijger/mysql';